-Captain Rostron of the Carpathia, immediately set a course to Titanic's last known position, over 60 miles away, traveling at full speed.
+With Captain Rostron of the Carpathia alerted to the Titanic's plight, he immediately set a course to Titanic's last known position, over 60 miles away, traveling at full speed.

 At 4.00am the Carpathia arrived at the scene after negotiating surrounding ice fields.
 Here they collected the 705 survivors.
 Over 1,500 people had died when the doomed ship went down, due to the fact there were not enough lifeboats carried aboard the liner.